douglasgreen/outlines/computing/databases/mysql.md

         GRANT SELECT, INSERT ON mydb.* TO 'username'@'host';

--   This example grants SELECT and INSERT privileges on all tables in the \'mydb\' database to the specified user.
+-   This example grants SELECT and INSERT privileges on all tables in the 'mydb' database to the specified user.

 Revoking Privileges: